Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
 = 5.3.4 =
+* Prepare for 6.0 release with upgrade notice, disabling auto updates for 6.0, and code preparation to prevent conflicts between major versions

+= 5.3.4 =
 * Bumped required PHP version to 7.2
 * Fix: type in Let's Encrypt wizard